lorniu/pdd.el/docs/task-process.md

            * If this is a function, use its return value as result
            * Otherwise, just return the process output literally
   INIT:    Post-creation callback (lambda (process))
-           * If TYPE is pipe, and this is a string, then send it to proc pipe
+           * If type is pipe, and this is a string, then send it to proc pipe
            * If this is a function, just do something to proc manually with it
   PEEK:    Function to call in filter (lambda (string process))
   DONE:    Success callback (lambda (output exit-status))
   FAIL:    Error handler (lambda (error-message))
   FINE:    Finalizer (lambda (process))
   PIPE:    If t, use pipe connection type for process explicitly
+  CACHE:   Enable cache support if this is not nil
+           * If this is a cacher instance, use configs in it
+           * If this is a number or function, use this as ttl
+           * If this is a cons cell, should be (ttl &optional key store)
   SYNC:    If t, execute synchronously.
 In this case `:peek' is ignored

+SYNC and FAIL can be dynamically bound with `pdd-sync' and `pdd-fail'.

 Return a ‘pdd-task’ object that can be canceled using ‘pdd-signal’ by default, or return the result directly when SYNC is t.